jk34/Kaggle_SF_Crime_Classification/README.md

 I obtained data from the San Francisco Crime Classification competition on Kaggle: https://www.kaggle.com/c/sf-crime, and used R programming to utilize machine learning algorithms to generate predictions for the classification of crimes

-I first converted the Dates variable in DayOfWeek, Month, Year, Hour, Minute, and Second.
-I also used the Hour variable to create a Night variable, and used the Address variable to create an Intersection variable, as explained here: https://brittlab.uwaterloo.ca/2015/11/01/KaggleSFcrime/

-The features I used were PdDistrict, DayOfWeek, Intersection, X, Y, and Night.
-PdDistrict is the name of the district in San Francisco that a crime occurred in, Intersection specified whether the crime occurred at an intersection or not, X and Y were the x,y coordinates that a crime occurred in, and Night specified whether the crime occurred after 10pm or before 6am.

 I used random forest, linear discriminant analysis, and gradient boosting on the training set to generate predictions.
 For gradient boosting, I had to convert the matrix containing the data into a sparse matrix, according to this: https://brittlab.uwaterloo.ca/2015/11/01/KaggleSFcrime

 ## Background

 The goal was to use the features to predict the probabilities of each category the crime was likely to be.
-The crime labels were: "ARSON", "ASSAULT", "BAD CHECKS","BRIBERY","BURGLARY","DISORDERLY CONDUCT", "DRIVING UNDER THE INFLUENCE", "DRUG/NARCOTIC", "DRUNKENNESS","EMBEZZLEMENT","EXTORTION", "FAMILY OFFENSES","FORGERY/COUNTERFEITING","FRAUD","GAMBLING","KIDNAPPING","LARCENY/THEFT","LIQUOR LAWS","LOITERING","MISSING PERSON","NON-CRIMINAL","OTHER OFFENSES","PORNOGRAPHY/OBSCENE MAT","PROSTITUTION","RECOVERED VEHICLE","ROBBERY","RUNAWAY","SECONDARY CODES","SEX OFFENSES FORCIBLE","SEX OFFENSES NON FORCIBLE","STOLEN PROPERTY","SUICIDE","SUSPICIOUS OCC","TREA","TRESPASS","VANDALISM","VEHICLE THEFT", "WARRANTS","WEAPON LAWS"
+The crimes could be categorized as "Argon", "Assault", "Theft", etc.

 ## Data Exploration

+The CSV files provided by Kaggle are assumed to be already cleaned.
+I could perform further data exploration, but due to time constraints, I chose not to.
+I could have generated histograms and boxplots to look for noticeable typos and outliers

 ## Rest of Code

+I first converted the Dates variable in DayOfWeek, Month, Year, Hour, Minute, and Second.
+I also used the Hour variable to create a Night variable, and used the Address variable to create an Intersection variable, as explained here: https://brittlab.uwaterloo.ca/2015/11/01/KaggleSFcrime/

+The features I used were PdDistrict, DayOfWeek, Intersection, X, Y, and Night.
+PdDistrict is the name of the district in San Francisco that a crime occurred in, Intersection specified whether the crime occurred at an intersection or not, X and Y were the x,y coordinates that a crime occurred in, and Night specified whether the crime occurred after 10pm or before 6am.

 ## Results